brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 ## Summary

 In this tutorial we've learnt how to orchestrate creation of isolated Preview Environments where changes can be pushed continuously after every code commit.
-You can use similar approach for releases to your long lived environments like staging or production.
+You can use a similar approach for releases to your long lived environments, like staging or production.
 Head over to [brigade-tutorial-config](https://github.com/brigadecore/brigade-tutorial-config) and [brigade-tutorial-app](https://github.com/brigadecore/brigade-tutorial-app) repositories to see complete implementation of brigade scripts used in this tutorial.